-Young actors will perform Shakespeare's comedy As You Like It.
+Young actors will perform Shakespeare's The Winter's Tale.
 The camp is centred on acting skills, including stage combat (with swords), voice work, singing, using the acting clues in Shakespeare's first folio, commedia dell'arte and more!

 No acting or Shakespeare experience is necessary.
 This play is a great introduction for beginners.